TRM can supply a "Plug and Play" kit of components suitable for converting milling machines into a precision CNC!

 CNC Controller, Electrical Cabinet, Cables and Motors are all supplied as a kit to enable quick installation to machine that either needs upgrading or in the case of a manual machine, retrofitting to add CNC functionality.

 Electrical installation could take 1 day or less! however on a full retrofit leadscrew replacement, ballscrew ordering, pulley mounting and guarding of the new motors and pulleys must be taken into account.
 Generally if your machine is leadscrew driven these will need to be replaced in order to get accuracy and repeatability due to the play which is inherent in a leadscrew assembly.
 A partial CNC system can be run with leadscrews if the programming takes into account the amount of play, however it will not be possible to machine arcs of more than 90' due to the fact that at least one axis will need to reverse and the play will create a step in the arc.
 As standard the kit automates the X and Y axis.
 A third axis is available to automate the Z axis if required and this is done by attaching an actuator to the front or side of the machine as usually these will be manually driven by a lever.
+On a lot of Anilam, Heidenhein etc. controlled machines the Z axis is already present making installation much easier.

 There are two main controllers available to choose from.
 These are a portrait style and a landscape style and each comes in two versions.
 With a surround lid, allowing boom arm mounting etc. or with a smaller rear cover to allow the controllers to be panel mounted if there is an electrical box or pedestal that the unit is to be fitted into.
 Both styles have 10.4" displays and qwerty keypads and run the same MAP software where G-Code can be loaded and processed.
 Extra code can be programmed directly in MAP to aid machine setup and control I/O for fans, relays, lights etc.